 When your employer pays you, they can either choose to combine or separate your supplemental wages from your regular wages.
 If your supplemental income is included with your regular wages, you will likely have taxes withheld at the same rate as your regular wages.

-If your supplemental income is paid out separately, then your employer may opt to withhold a flat rate of 22% (or up to 37% for amounts over $1,000,000), regardless of your tax bracket or W-4.
+If your supplemental income is paid separately, your employer may opt to withhold a flat rate of 22% (or up to 37% for amounts over $1,000,000), regardless of your tax bracket or W-4.
 This is different from regular wages, which are subject to withholding based on your Form W-4 information.
 We discuss supplemental tax rates further in the following section

 Employers typically report supplemental income on Form W-2 at the end of the year.
 The supplemental income is included in box 1 (wages, tips, other compensation) of your Form W-2, along with your regular wages.